Get Outdoors program logo with link to the website home page.

 4. Know the Code!

-If you want to use your rubbing sheet to capture the image on the portal (post), place it on top of the embossed plate and rub over it with a colored pencil or crayon to make the image appear.
+If you want to use your rubbing sheet to capture the image on the marker (post), place it on top of the embossed plate and rub over it with a colored pencil or crayon to make the image appear.
 If the 4-digit code isn’t clear on your rubbing, make sure to write it down — you’ll need it later.

 5. Calling All Cars!